codepath/android_guides/Fragment-Navigation-Drawer.md

 One thing to note is that the ActionBarDrawerToggle renders a custom [DrawerArrowDrawable]( https://github.com/android/platform_frameworks_support/blob/master/v7/appcompat/src/android/support/v7/graphics/drawable/DrawerArrowDrawable.java) for you for the hamburger icon.

+Also, make sure to be using `android.support.v7.app.ActionBarDrawerToggle` version.
+The `android.support.v4.app.ActionBarDrawerToggle` has been deprecated.

 ## Making Status Bar Translucent

 <img src="http://imgur.com/o4WvT3k.gif"/>